kevinmcdermott062/bio812/README.md

 ### 1. When should you use Git for a project?
 Anytime you want to ensure you have a back-up of the versions of your code/workand when you want to have multiple people collaborating on a project.

-### 2. What kind of files/info should be saved in a Git repository?
+### 2. What kind of files/info should and should not be saved in a Git repository?
-###    What types of files/infoshould not be included in a Git repo?

 A Git repo is really useful to store code for coding projects.
-Data and any username/pw
-      should never be stored in a Git repo as the repo is public.
+Data and any username/pw should never be stored in a Git repo as the repo is public.

 ### 3. What are the commands to undo a commit?
 #### Undo a "public" change
 Scenario: You just ran git push, sending your changes to GitHub, now you realize there's a problem with one of those            commits.
 You'd like to undo that commit.

 ** Undo with: git revert <SHA>

 #### Fix the last commit message
 Scenario: You just typo'd the last commit message, you did git commit -m "Fxies bug #42" but before git push you realize        that really should say "Fixes bug #42".